crlimacastro/Canvas-Runner/README.md

 ctx.fillRect(437, 400, 1005, 504);
 ```

 We should now have our first visual feedback that everything is working correctly.
 Do you see the red rectangle on the screen?
-Now is a good time to say that if you don't see it, you should press the F12 key on the keyboard and navigate to the console tab (or however else you reach the console in your browser) to address errors (if there are any).
+Now is a good time to introduce the console.
+If you don't see it, you should press the F12 key on the keyboard and navigate to the console tab (or however else you reach the console in your browser) to address any errors.

 ![Screenshot of canvas with a red rectangle](./tutorial/images/red_rectangle.png)

-`ctx.fillStyle` is a property and will take any CSS color value as a string and set that as the current color the context is drawing with.
-Think of it like changing what color pencil you are drawing with.
+`ctx.fillStyle` is a property and will take any CSS color value as a `String` and set that as the current color the context is drawing with.
+Think of it like changing what color pencil you are coloring with.

-`ctx.fillRect(x,y,w,h)` will take in 4 parameters and draw a rectangle at that x, y position with 'w' pixel width and 'h' pixel height.
+`ctx.fillRect(x,y,w,h)` will take in 4 parameters and draw a rectangle at that `x, y` position with `w` pixel width and `h` pixel height.
 From the top left point to the bottom right point.

-Note that x, y coordinates in the canvas start from the TOP LEFT corner and x increases going RIGHT and y increases going DOWN.
+Note that `x, y` coordinates in the canvas start from the TOP LEFT corner and x increases going right and y increases going DOWN.

 This is very important!
 In HTML Canvas, point (0, 0) starts at the TOP LEFT corner and increases going RIGHT and DOWN.
 That means point (40, 50) is above point (56, 156).